 None of these prisons has so evil a memory as the Conciergerie.
 It was not only the most ancient and formidable of them all, but such deeds took place within its walls that its very name is a reproach to the nation which established it.
-During the revolution it was named "the ante chamber to the guillotine," for more than 2,000 souls passed under its frowning gates to their to know for the sake of knowing.
+During the revolution it was named "the ante chamber to the guillotine," for more than 2,000 souls passed under its frowning gates to their death.

-death.
-Of these the greatest in rank Breathlessly she hearkened.
-From death.
 Of these the greatest in rank was the queen, Marie Antoinette, who slept here before her execution.
 Soon after she had mounted the scaffold the twenty-two Girondins condemned to death within a day were brought into its gates for their last lodging on earth.
 Thence, too, passed the dukes of Orleans and of Chazun and many others of the best blood of France.
 Gen. Beauharnais, whose widow was to become Napoleon's only love, was here.
 So was Lavoisier, the great chemist, of whom Lagrange said, "It took but a minute to cut that head off.
-It will be a century before France will have another like it."
-And here, too, were Charlotte Corday, Desmoulins, Danton, and, finally, Robespierre himself.
+It will be a century before France will have another Corday, Desmoulins, Danton, and, finally, Robespierre himself.

 The prison of Vincennes was first built by the miscalled John the Good and, after being allowed to fall into a ruinous condition, was restored by Louis XI.
 Its most distinguished guest was the young pretender, "bonnie Prince Charlie," who, after the signing of the treaty of Aix la Chapelles, was requested to leave France.
-He refused Louis XV to this effect, determining in a moment of bravado to attend the opera the very evening after he had received his inunction.
-When the hour arrived he et out in spite of the advice of his followers, who feared a public scandal.
+He refused to obey the command of Louis XV to this effect, determining in a moment of bravado to attend the opera the very evening after he had received his injunction.
+When the hour arrived he set out in spite of the advice of his followers, who feared a public scandal.
 But the prince only exclaimed, "The more public the better!" and went his way.
 As he approached the opera house he discovered that it was surrounded by 1,200 soldiers.
-No sooner had his carriage drawn up at the steps than a body of cavalry massed itself round about and a harsh demand was made on the hot-headed youth for his sword.
+No sooner had his carriage drawn up at the steps than a body of cavalry massed itself round about and a harsh demand was made on the hot-headed youth for his

 "Come and take it!" he shouted, as he drew the blade and made a flourish with it.
 Before he had any opportunity to do more he was seized from behind and conveyed to the prison of Vincennes.
 Here he remained only six, and you may be sure that I'll say the days, until Dec.
-16, 1748, when he was same to my children when I have permitted to join his father in Rome.
+16, 1748, when he was same to my children when I have permitted to join his father in Rome. any.'

-Later Mirabeau was immured here. and in revenge had the prison turned into a kind of bakery during the last days of the reign of Louis XVI, after he had become the tribune of the people.
+Later Mirabeau was immured here. and in revenge had the prison turned into a kind of bakery during the last days of the reign of Louis XVI, after strength and fearlessness,never allowed he had become the tribune of the people.
 Later it was restored to its old use, and it was here that the Duke d'Enghein met his mysterious fate at